vultisig/docs/other/privacy.md

 In the event of any alterations to this privacy policy, the canary statement will be removed as an indication of such changes.

 By utilizing Vultisig, users acknowledge and agree to the terms outlined in this Privacy Policy.
-Should you have any inquiries or concerns regarding privacy matters, please contact the devs in the discord.
+Should you have any inquiries or concerns regarding privacy matters, please contact the developers in the Discord.